SenseNet/sncom-resources/_drafts/2018-02-27-complex-patch.md

 First you have to **restore the original, old environment**.
 Yes, that is correct - please restore old libraries and web folder.
 This is necessary because a complex package needs to start with the old environment - for example because it needs those old libraries to perform an operation before overwriting them with the new ones.
 It also expects that the web folder (for example configuration) is in the old state.

-After that you should be execute the patch (containing your updated libraries) without error the usual way.
-At the end you also have to update the NuGet packages again, so that you use the latest libraries in your development environment.
+After that you should be able to execute the patch (containing your updated libraries) without errors.
+At the end you also have to **update NuGet packages again**, so that you use the latest libraries in your development environment.

 ## Dependent packages

-Sometime there are **other sensenet components** (for example *WebPages* or *Workspaces*) that depend on the new API.
+Sometimes there are **other sensenet components** (for example *WebPages* or *Workspaces*) that depend on the new API.
 If you installed them in your environment, you will also have to update those components too, because NuGet will get the latest libraries automatically, but your repository would contain the old component version.
 You'll know this when you try to start the portal the next time and receive an error message stating that there is a component in the database with an old version number that cannot run.

+Please let us know how you manage to work with these patches and how can we improve the process!

 > Photo by [Denys Nevozhai](https://unsplash.com/photos/7nrsVjvALnA?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/collections/1577014/car?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)